yasukata/zpoline/README.md

-# zpoline: hooking system calls without pain
+# zpoline: system call hook for Linux

 zpoline is a novel system call hook mechanism that offers the following advantages.
 - 100 times faster than ptrace.